-Welders are helpful in building the world.
-In the fields of car racing, construction, and manufacturing, welders employ their skills to fuse metals to proper strength and specifications.
+Welders help build the world.
+In car racing, construction, and manufacturing, welders employ their skills to fuse metals to proper strength and specifications.

 Learning to Weld

 Understand job demands

 - Physical and mental fitness: Commercial welders must be in good physical and mental health, with good hand-eye coordination and the ability to focus on repetitive tasks for long periods.
 They should also be careful and avoid being clumsy.

 - Self-starter: Welders often need to find their jobs and projects, so they need to be self-starters and motivated.

 - High demand: There is a high demand for skilled welders, but it is up to the welder to find the jobs that need them.

 - Safety: Welders work around hot metals, toxic fumes, and bright lights, and they may also work around heavy equipment.
 It is important to understand the potential dangers of welding before starting a job.

 Research on the training programs nearby

 In case you need to gain experience on the job, seeking training is the best move to get started.